ZeeCoder91/configure-ad/README.md

 <br />

 <p>
-Log into the Domain Controller using Remote Desktop, and in the Active Directory Users and Computers (ADUC) interface, check that Client-1 appears in the "Computers" container at the root of the domain.
+Log into the Domain Controller using Remote Desktop, and in the Active Directory Users and Computers (ADUC) interface, check that Client-1 appears in the "Domain Users" and "Computers" container.
 </p>
 <p>
 <img src="https://i.imgur.com/X3XnauP.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>